echandler5956f/biped_drake/README.md

-# Quadruped Drake
+# Biped Drake

-This repository contains code for the simulation and control of quadruped robots using [Drake](https://drake.mit.edu).
+This repository contains code for the simulation and control of quadruped and biped robots using [Drake](https://drake.mit.edu).

 ![](demo.gif)